 A 30-minute drive from Yoshino Ropeway's upper station, Yoshinoyama Station.

-Enjoy peaceful surroundings on the way to Kinpu-jinja Shrine.
-Ancient Japanese Cedars tower over you in the forest, and flowering trees and bushes give splashes of color at various seasons.
-Hydrangeas paint the early summer, and visitors flock to see the cherry blossoms in March or April.
+Enjoy peaceful surroundings on the way to Kinpu-jinja shrine.
+Ancient Japanese cedars tower over you in the forest, and flowering trees and bushes give splashes of color at various seasons.
+Visitors flock to see the cherry blossoms in March or April.

 This shrine is home to a historical legend.
 According to legend, the brother of Minamoto Yoshitsune, who was a warrior from the 12th century, was jealous of Yoshitsune's power and popularity and chased him to this shrine.